vicci/360Vicci/README.md

 **Contributions:**
 Describe in detail the contributions made by each member of the project.
 Each member is responsible for contributing a few paragraphs in this section.

+	Adam - Made a login page.
+Assisted with routing and html partials.
+Extensive research into authentication with node.js and passport.

 **Future Work:**
 Describe a roadmap for future development, with additional features you could add or changes to the interface.
 Authentication?